leroy-merlin-br/metamorphosis/docs/advanced.md

 This will create a KafkaConsumer class inside the application, on the `app/Kafka/Consumers/` directory.

 There, you'll have a `handler` method, which will send all records from the topic to the Consumer.

-Methods will be available for handling exceptions:
+Available methods:

  - `warning` method will be call whenever something not critical is received from the topic.
     Like a message informing that there's no more records to consume.

- - `failure` method will be call whenever something critical happens, like an error to decode the record.
+ - `failure` will be call whenever something critical happens, like an error to decode the record.

+ - `finished`  will be call when queue finishes

 ```php
 use App\Repository;